w3c/tocc/management/Framework_MK_comments.md

 or LDD entry.

 #### Data Dictionary Model Kind\

+<span style="color:red">[MK comment: unclear on the relationship between the data concepts (classes) defined here and the business terms defined in the ontology model]</span>

 The Data Dictionary Model Kind is used to specify static metadata about data concepts.
 Data concepts include: